jackyhuynh/MyCeePlusPlusKB/Fundamentals/06_Exam1Review/README.md

-Got it ✅ I’ll build you a **test review** based on the exam questions and answers from your uploaded file.
-Here’s a structured study guide you can use:

----

 # 📘 Programming Fundamentals II – Exam 1 Review

 This review covers **common C++ topics** that appear on the exam, with practice questions and example answers.
 Use it to prepare by writing code snippets and checking against the examples.